Skip to main content

 1. Select the Workflows page from the top navigation.

-4. Choose Delete workflow from the dropdown.
+3. Choose Delete from the dropdown.

 All information from the cards is deleted when the workflow is deleted, but any emails sent or notes added to profiles through this workflow remain on those profiles.